lily-dove/lily-dove.github.io/index.md

 </p>

 <p class="lead text-justify">
  Outside of research, I participate in outreach at local middle schools in the Pasadena Unified School District and am passionate about increasing the accessibility of Earth science to female, BIPOC, first-generation, LGBTQ+, and disabled students.
+I am also an avid reader and baker and am always looking for my next cookie recipe!
 </p>